PharmGKB/PharmCAT/docs/using/Running-PharmCAT-Pipeline.md

                         A file containing a list of samples, one sample per line.

 Preprocessor arguments:
+  -0, --missing-to-ref
-  -0, --missing-to-ref  Assume genotypes at missing PGx sites are 0/0.
+                        Assume genotypes at missing PGx sites are 0/0.
 DANGEROUS!.
+  -G, --no-gvcf-check
-  -G, --no-gvcf-check   Bypass the gVCF check for the input VCF.
+                        Bypass the gVCF check for the input VCF.
 DANGEROUS!.
+  -R, --retain-specific-regions
+                        Retain the genomic regions specified by \'-refRegion\' -refRegion `<bed_file>`, --reference-regions-to-retain `<bed_file>`
+                        A sorted bed file of specific PGx regions to retain.
+Must be used with the `-R` argument.

 Named allele matcher arguments:
   -matcher              Run named allele matcher independently.